-- Cofouners didn’t get on: There is a lot of subtext in the fail blog, and it is only one side, but founders didn’t get on.
-Whilst there wasn’t a blow up they should have sorted things out.
+- Cofouners didn’t get on: There is a lot of subtext in the fail blog, and it is only one side, but the founders didn’t get on.
+Whilst there wasn’t a blow-up they should have sorted things out.

 We were spending $90–105,000 a month for most of the company’s life.
 We hired more people to fix process/product problems instead of fixing our approach.
 Bloat creates more bloat.

 - Set assumptions for the startup, launch a simple MVP to test those assumptions, and do it fast

 - Define a target user group you want to make happy by solving an actual problem.
 Once you make that group happy, you can move on to the next group (Think Facebook).
 In social apps you need to start by building engagement, then acquisition and finally how to scale acquisition

 Start simple.
 Build a high quality solution to a real problem for a cohesive group of people.
 If you solve one problem really well, then you can move on to the next problem (one simple approach at a time) instead of trying to tackle several things at once and, as a result, not really solving anything.
 Product development is about earning the right to build the next thing.

 First, build the kernel of value.
 For free apps, this means engagement.
 Then, focus on activation.
 Then on acquisition.

 - Build your tech stack properly from the start as technical debt can and does kill you.